 19.1.
-The reports of the examiners who adjudicated the thesis.
+The reports of the examiners who adjudicated the thesis and

 Each candidate and the Supervisor shall furnish a certificate in the thesis that the thesis submitted is a record of research work done by the candidate during the period of study under the Research Supervisor and that the thesis has not been submitted earlier for the award of any Degree anywhere.
 If the thesis forms a part of any previous research Degree it must be spelt out accordingly (Candidates who are permitted to do research work without a Research Supervisor shall also submit a certificate to this effect).

-The provisional Certificate shall include a certification that the Ph.D. degree has been awarded in accordance with the provisions of the UGC regulations.
+The provisional Certificate shall include a certification that the Ph.D. degree has been awarded in accordance with the provision of the UGC regulations.

-These regulations will come into effect from July 2010.
-However, in the case of candidates registered for the Ph.D. program prior to July 2010, the previous regulations shall be applicable wherever necessary.
+These regulations will come into effect from July 2016 session.
+However, in the case of candidates registered for the Ph.D. programme prior to July 2016, the previous regulations with appropriate modifications shall be applicable wherever necessary.

 A thesis, whether approved or not, shall not be published in full without the permission of VISTAS and the Vice-chancellor may grant permission for the publication under such conditions as it may impose; Provided that a candidate may during the course of his/her research, publish papers in standard and research journals, as advised by his/her Supervisor, but the thesis as a whole shall not be published without obtaining permission of the competent authorities mentioned supra.
 Permission for publication of the thesis should be obtained only after the award of degree.